NickHoulding/FlashForge/README.md

    - User calls save tool with flashcards and filename
    - Path is validated to prevent directory traversal
    - Flashcards are saved to JSON in configured output directory
-   - Optional CSV export available for Anki/other systems
+   - Optional CSV export from JSON available for Quizlet and other study platforms

 ---